GuillaumeGermain/NLP/README.md

 - At the end there is here a second level problem: running scripts over these 3 independent factors: vocabulary size, training size, feature scaling yes/no, and finding out if a pattern can be found.
 Are there one or several local optima, an recommended size of vocabulary, where does feature scaling really help?
 This would actually be very useful.
-- The best performance was not as expected.
-On the point of view of the logistic regression, the accuracy actually increased from 64% to 74% after training on a new dataset.

 ## TODO
 - Store all results from different settings in a single dataframe, including the run settings (train size, vocab size, scaling or not).